Part 3. Hazard Risk and Vulnerability

 Quick Quiz!

-hazard, resilience, secondary hazards, hazard events, risk, vulnerability, hazard perception, adaptations, disasters.
+hazard, resilience, secondary hazards, risk, vulnerability, hazard perception, adaptations, disasters, exposure

-______________ are major hazard event that causes widespread disruption to a community or region, with significant demographic, economic and/or environmental losses, and which the affected community is unable to deal with adequately without outside help
+______________ are major hazard events that causes widespread disruption to a community or region, with significant demographic, economic and/or environmental losses, and which the affected community is unable to deal with adequately without outside help.

-______________ is the geographic conditions that increase the susceptibility of a community to a hazard or to the impacts of a hazard event
+______________ is the geographic, political, social, demographic and economic conditions that increase the susceptibility of a community to a hazard or to the impacts of a hazard event.

-______________ are indirect effects or secondary effects of a natural hazard occurring after the initial primary hazard
+______________ are indirect effects of a natural hazard occurring after the initial primary hazard.

 Geophysical Hazard Event Profiles